Whelpley/gethuman-chatbot/README.md

 ### Break down into end to end tests

-(none currently exist)

-Explain what these tests test and why
+Testing framework is set up, but tests are currently incomplete.

 ```
-Give an example
+npm run test
 ```

 ### And coding style tests